Some people say you never recover from grief, but I know you can because I did. And this psalm will aid you on the path to recovery.

 Jesus Christ himself seems to refer to this when He says.
 ‘I am the shepherd of the sheep, the good shepherd’ (John 10:11).
 This echoes the familiar story of Jesus leaving the ninety-nine sheep to search for the lost one.

-A good shepherd guides his sheep into the safely of the fold.
+A good shepherd guides his sheep into the safety of the fold.
 The shepherd then cares, protects, and provides for them because they are his.
 The sheep know the Shepherd’s voice, and they follow him because they love and trust him.

 My Experience with Psalm 23

-I decided that since this wonderful Psalm has helped so many people, that I would use it as a frame of reference for this book.
+I decided that since this wonderful Psalm has helped so many people, I would use it as a frame of reference for this book.

 I really like and appreciate Psalm 23.
 This wonderful Psalm allows us to understand how much God loves and cares for us.